Create a national monument to the victims of lynching, genocide and racial injustice in America

 Dear Mr. President,

-I propose the creation of a national monument to the memory of the thousands of American men, women and children who have fallen victim to the passion of mob rule and suffered the long dark days of lynching that has stained our great history, as well those who suffered our shameful episodes of Native American genocide and Japanese internment, and other forms of irrational fear and abuse.
+I propose the creation of a national monument to the memory of the thousands of American men, women and children who have fallen victim to the passion of mob rule and suffered the long dark days of lynching, genocide and other atrocities that have stained our great history, those who suffered our shameful episodes hatred, racism, exclusion and other forms of irrational fear and abuse.